ED7P43 - Learning and Teaching Dissertation / Project (2022/23)

 The module provides participants with the opportunity for sustained scholarly work of an independent and original nature, in an area of professional interest with regards to learning and teaching in higher education.

-• Planning the dissertation/project LO 1, 2, 3
+• Planning a dissertation/project **

-o Deciding on a focus and rationale
+o Deciding on a focus

 o Agreeing the dissertation/project topic

-o Completing the dissertation/project proposal (assessment 1)
+o Completing the dissertation/project plan

-• Working on the dissertation/project LO 3, 4
+• Working on the dissertation/project

-o Managing and implementing the dissertation/project process
+o Managing the dissertation/project process

 o Tutor support - regular supervision sessions

-The form and content of the Dissertation/Project is negotiated between the participant and the allocated supervisor, making use of a dissertation/project plan proforma, which includes setting target dates for work on the various stages of the dissertation/project, with accompanying supervision meetings.
+The form and content of the Dissertation/Project will be negotiated between the participant and the allocated tutor, making use of a dissertation/project plan proforma.
+The contract must be agreed between participant and tutor before work commences, and is subject to the approval of the Programme Leader.
+The plan includes setting target dates for work on the various stages of the dissertation/project, with accompanying supervision meetings.
 These sessions and actions agreed at them are recorded using the recommended supervision proforma or equivalent type of documentation (e.g. email).